A scalable system to measure contrail formation on a per-flight basis: Results and Discussion

 \subsection{Implications for contrail avoidance}

-In the example above of the forecast Baseline model with a $95\%$ RHi threshold, if contrail avoidance were attempted the number of flights segments we observe making contrails would be reduced by $33\%$, and of the flight whose flight paths were changed to avoid contrails, $85\%$ would not have matched a contrail even if they were not rerouted.
-This implies a CBRF of $1/(0.15 \times 0.33) \approx 20$.
-We can decrease the CBRF by choosing a better threshold, and it is possible to find a threshold where it is $\approx 16$ for all models.
-Furthermore we know that imperfections in our ADM system are artificially inflating the CBRF.
-If instead we used the mean values of the bootstrapped human labels as a guide, the CBRF is $8-13$.
+In the example above of the forecast Baseline model with a $95\%$ RHi threshold, if contrail avoidance were attempted the number of flight segments we observe making contrails would be reduced by $33\%$, and of the flights whose flight paths were changed to avoid contrails, $85\%$ would not have matched a contrail even if they were not rerouted.
+This implies a CBPF of $1/(0.15 \times 0.33) \approx 20$.
+We can decrease the CBPF by choosing a better threshold, and it is possible to find a threshold where it is $\approx 16$ for all models. ($105\%, 115\%, 110\%$ RHi for ERA5$_{\rm pressure}$, ERA5$_{\rm model}$ and HRES, respectively, $20,000J/m$ for CoCiP) Furthermore we know that imperfections in our ADM system are artificially inflating the CBPF.
+If instead we used the mean values of the bootstrapped human labels as a guide, the CBPF is $8-13$.